Trump Imposes Metal Tariffs on Canada, Mexico and European Union

 The trade penalties, 25% on imported steel and 10% on imported aluminum, take effect at midnight, Commerce Secretary Wilbur Ross told reporters Thursday.

+Mexico, the EU and Canada immediately announced plans to retaliate with their own tariffs against American products.

+Trump announced worldwide steel and aluminum tariffs in March but granted exemptions to some major trading partners.

-Canada, Mexico and the EU had been granted temporary exemptions from those tariffs while the United States pursued negotiations to address the administration’s concerns about the state of domestic steel and aluminum production.
-The negotiations had a Friday deadline.
+Canada, Mexico and the EU were among the countries granted relief while the United States pursued negotiations to address the administration's concerns about the state of domestic steel and aluminum production.
+Those negotiations had a Friday deadline.

 Trump's decision could raise prices for Americans on a range of everyday products.
 It could also place the United States in a trade dispute on more than one front.
 The administration is separately moving ahead with tariffs on Chinese goods.

+Trump's announcement lifted American steel and aluminum stocks because those companies stand to benefit from penalties against their foreign competitors.
+U.S. Steel climbed 3%.
+But the broader market sank because of trade war fears.
+The Dow fell about 200 points.

+Mexico quickly said the US action was not justified, and vowed to retaliate with comparable penalties on American lamps, pork, fruit, cheese and flat steel.

-Europe had promised swift retaliation if it was hit with the trade penalties, and had warned it could quickly respond with 25% tariffs on US products such as motorcycles, denim, cigarettes, cranberry juice and peanut butter.
+Europe also said it would start the process for enacting retaliatory tariffs.
+It did not announce details, but the bloc has previously threatened 25% tariffs on US products such as motorcycles, denim, cigarettes, cranberry juice and peanut butter.

-The US decision to enact the steel and aluminum tariffs comes after EU trade commissioner Cecilia Malmström and Ross met in Paris on Wednesday.
+"Today is a bad day for world trade," EU trade commissioner Cecilia Malmström said in a statement.
+"We did everything to avoid this outcome."

+Canadian officials said at a press conference that Canada would enact tariffs on $12.8 billion in US exports, effective July 1, to retaliate against Trump's action.

+"Let me be clear," Prime Minister Justin Trudeau said.
+"These tariffs are totally unacceptable."

+Foreign minister Chrystia Freeland called it "the strongest trade action Canada has taken in the post-war era."

-Getting rid of the exemptions for Canada and Mexico, meanwhile, could complicate ongoing negotiations on NAFTA.
-Canada had also pledged to retaliate.
+Getting rid of the exemptions for Canada and Mexico could also complicate ongoing negotiations on NAFTA.

-“Should restrictions be imposed on Canadian steel and aluminum products, Canada will take responsive measures to defend its trade interests and workers,” Canadian Foreign Minister Chrystia Freeland said in March.
+The NAFTA talks were one factor in the administration's decision to grant exemptions to Canada and Mexico from the steel and aluminum tariffs.
+But Ross said Thursday that those talks "are taking longer than we hoped."

+In a statement late Thursday, Trump said a message had been conveyed to Trudeau earlier in the day that the United States "will agree to a fair deal, or there will be no deal at all."

 Canada was the largest exporter of steel to the United States by value last year, according to data from Wood Mackenzie.
 Mexico was the third largest, behind South Korea.